Bentonite Clay - Calcium, 1 lb.(GBCP-1)

 This Bentonite Calcium clay is carefully harvested from naturally occurring volcanic ash in the USA and contains high levels of numerous trace minerals, including calcium, magnesium, sodium and potassium.
 It is gaining popularity for its ability to help draw toxins out of the body and speed the healing process.

 Bentonite Clay is being recognized more and more for the amazing benefits that it has.
 It is full of minerals, but what it is growing in popularity for, is its detoxing abilities.
 All Bentonite has at least 30% of montmorillonite in it, and montmorillonite is also in other mineral composites.
 The montmorillonite Bentonite Clay contains ions.
 The ions act as a magnet with an electrical charge that draws the opposite charge.
 All types of Bentonite have negative charged ions which bond to positive charged particles.
 That is a really good thing!
 You know how they say living in the country, breathing fresh air from plants, the wood, the ocean, and waterfall spray (and bentonite clay) are all good for you?
 They all have negative ions which attract and absorb positive ions, like heavy metals, allergens, and many other toxins.
-Because of Bentonite clay’s powerful detoxing abilities, people use it for internal cleansing, eliminating odors, purifications, baths, masks, and so much more.
+Because of Bentonite clay’s powerful detoxing abilities, people use it for cleansing including eliminating odors, purifications, baths, masks, and so much more.

 Calcium Bentonite vs. Sodium Bentonite